Word Gems

 E. Could be devastating.

-E. And that “great sincerity,” that risk to personal dignity, shows the authenticity, the adequacy, of the assent.
+E. And that great sincerity, that risk to personal dignity, shows the authenticity, the adequacy, of the assent.
 Each is willing to suffer for the other – and that means something.
-If you're willing to suffer, it's pretty real to you.
+If you're willing to make yourself vulnerable and suffer, then you really mean it.

 K. Carole King said this best with a song lyric, "tonight, with words unspoken, you say that I'm the only one."

-E. Ok, stop distracting me now, and let me continue: each in his or her own turn, each to the other, makes nonverbal, or otherwise, promises of love.
-On the surface of life, these offerings will be rejected, and counted as “betrayal” by the offended party – but that doesn’t change the underlying process.
-In the proffered love, delivered with total honesty and utmost sincerity of heart, each is seen to “put up or shut up,” that is, to submit oneself to pain and suffering for the other.
+E. That's a beautiful line by Carole.
+Each in his or her own turn, each to the other, makes nonverbal, or verbal, promises of love.
+On the surface of life, these offerings will be rejected, and counted as betrayal by the offended party – but that doesn’t change the underlying process.
+In the proffered love, delivered with honesty and sincerity of heart, each is seen to “put up or shut up,” that is, to submit oneself to pain and suffering for the other.

 K. The consideration is now adequate, not just more.

-E. Further, in this disjointed concatenation, it's as if they “sign the contract” at different times; but this out-of-phase “signing” doesn’t void the contract.
+E. Further, in this disjointed concatenation of events, it's as if they assent or “sign the contract” at different times; but this out-of-phase “signing” doesn’t void the contract.
 The final reality becomes: she gives her promise to him, and he gives his to her.

 K. The contract is not rendered void because it’s a bona fide meeting-of-the-minds, it's all exactly as their truest hearts really want it to be; and that’s what’s important here – with the “out of phase” element as irrelevant feature.